fieldtrip/website/workshop/natmeg/preprocessing.md

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_erf6.png" width="650" %}

-_Figure: Topographic plot of the event related fields obtained using ft_topoplotER_
+_Figure: Topographic plot of the event-related fields obtained using ft_topoplotER_

 {% include markup/info %}
 Compare this distribution with those resulting from the magnetometers.
 Do you understand the differences?